 Mobile apps give you on-the-go access to banking services, email, the internet, games, and more.
 They’re a must-have for any smartphone owner.
-However, they’re also attractive targets to hackers seeking to steal sensitive information, intellectual property (IP), and spy on users.
+However, they’re also attractive targets for hackers seeking to steal sensitive information and intellectual property (IP), and to spy on users.

 To protect businesses and consumers from mobile app hacks, some developers incorporate app shielding.
-This security method employs a combination of techniques to prevent cybercriminals from gaining unauthorized access to apps.
-Organizations that create mobile apps can use app shielding as a component of their cybersecurity strategy.
+This security method employs a combination of techniques to prevent cybercriminals from unauthorized access to apps.
+Organizations that develop mobile apps can use app shielding as part of their cybersecurity strategy.

 App shielding is a cybersecurity defense that protects mobile apps from specific threats, including data theft, reverse engineering, and code tampering.
 It’s commonly used in apps with unique IP or that require heavy data protection, such as banking apps and healthcare portals.

-Unlike other cybersecurity methods that solely focus on app defense, app shielding actively prevents them from being compromised.
+Unlike other cybersecurity methods that focus solely on app defense, app shielding actively prevents apps from being compromised.
 It achieves this by employing static and dynamic protection mechanisms, including code obfuscation, encryption, and runtime application self-protection (RASP).

 Several cybersecurity methods are used to protect mobile apps from attacks, including in-app protection, application hardening, and app shielding.
 Each method accomplishes the same goal (securing code), but they use slightly different techniques.
 Here’s a quick look at how they differ.